-Moldenhauer CollectionAssembled over the course of forty years by the late musicologist and avid music collector, Hans Moldenhauer (1906-1987), the Moldenhauer Archives constitute an unparalleled collection of music manuscripts and other primary sources documenting the history of western music from the Middle Ages through the twentieth century.
-Today the Moldenhauer Archives are distributed among nine institutions worldwide including Northwestern.
+Moldenhauer CollectionAssembled over the course of forty years by the late musicologist and avid music collector, Hans Moldenhauer (1906-1987), the Moldenhauer Collection constitutes an unparalleled collection of music manuscripts and other primary sources documenting the history of western music from the Middle Ages through the twentieth century.
+Today, Moldenhauer's collections are distributed among nine institutions worldwide including Northwestern.

 Northwestern’s Moldenhauer Collection includes autograph and holograph music manuscripts (both published and unpublished), sketches, quotations, printed scores, transcriptions and arrangements, correspondence, photographs, newspaper clippings, programs, engravings, and other materials that document musicians and composers from 1683 to 1973.

 Materials in the Moldenhauer Collection are available to Northwestern students, faculty, staff and visiting researchers for on-site examination by appointment.
 Please consult the collection finding aid to identify specific materials of interest.